basilfx/EFM2RIOT/README.md

 ## Usage

 ### As a end-user
 When you have cloned this repository, a ready-to-use version is available in the `dist/` folder.
-Copy the desired CPU and board folder from `cpu/` (including `cpu/efm32_common/`) and `boards/` to your RIOT-OS project.
+Copy the desired CPU and board folder from `cpu/` and `boards/` to your RIOT-OS project.
+For any CPU, you also need to copy `cpu/efm32_common/` and `pkg/emlib/` too.

 ### As a developer
-You will need Python 3.6 and the Exx32 SDK v5.1.2 (can be installed via Simplicity Studio v4).
+You will need Python 3.6 and the Exx32 SDK v5.3.3 (can be installed via [Simplicity Studio v4](https://www.silabs.com/products/development-tools/software/simplicity-studio)).

 * The `efm2riot/configuration.py` defines all the jobs and boards.
 * The `efm2riot/templates/` folder contains all the files that need to be pre-processed.
 * The `efm2riot/static/` folder contains files that will be copied.

-To generate all files, run:
+To (re)generate all files, run:

 ```
-python3 EFM2RIOT.py --sdk /path/to/sdk --dist dist/
+python3 EFM2RIOT.py --sdk /path/to/sdk/platform --dist dist/
 ```

 To enable some features that are not yet part of RIOT-OS, pass `--development`.